nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_TRANSIENT_STATE.md

    1. Import the `setSocioLocationId` function
    2. Create a `handleLocationChange` function that:
-      - Checks if the changed element is a radio button with name "location"
+      - Check if the changed element is a radio button with name "location"
-      - Converts the string value to a number using `parseInt()`
+      - Convert the string value to a number using `parseInt()`
       - Call the setter function with the numeric ID
    3. Add an event listener to the document